Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 normal startup path is one master GET followed by one media-playlist GET; the master is not fetched a second time.

-Changing the Quality selection now performs a deliberately simple fixed-rendition restart.
-Sanctuary pauses the old audio output, disconnects the old bounded session receiver (so a sink blocked in `SyncSender::send()` cannot deadlock executor shutdown), aborts/joins the old executor, drops the old audio device and decoded-frame queue, then opens a fresh A/V session directly on the already-resolved URL for the selected variant.
+Changing the Quality selection performs a fixed-rendition restart while preserving media time.
+Sanctuary captures the current media position and prior play/pause intent, pauses and tears down the old session, then opens a fresh A/V session directly on the already-resolved URL for the selected variant.
 The master playlist is therefore not fetched again during a quality change.
-If the old session was playing, the replacement session is put back into Playing state after it is opened; if it was paused it remains paused.

-This is intentionally **not** media-time-safe switching yet.
-Although ordinary HLS seeking is now wired, the quality-restart path does not yet invoke it: a replacement rendition still starts from its beginning and Sanctuary resets the playback clock to zero.
-Quality switching is also synchronous on the caller for now.
-The next quality milestone can reuse the seek path to reopen at the current media position; decoder overlap/cross-fade and ABR remain later work.
+Before the replacement session is allowed to play, Sanctuary dispatches an HLS media-time seek to the captured position and waits for the replacement session's seek barriers.
+A previously playing session resumes only after that seek lands; a paused session remains paused.
+As with ordinary seeking, the reported position may move slightly backwards to the decode-safe access point selected by MPEG-TS/H.264.

+A paused live Twitch regression against VOD `2386400830` switched from 160p at 298.334 s to 360p.
+The replacement rendition landed at the same 298.334 s decode-safe point; after its first post-seek audio timestamp established the new audio epoch, the reported clock was 298.859 s.
+The OSS stream remained paused throughout the test.
+Quality switching is still synchronous on the caller while the replacement playlist, segment, decoder and audio output are opened; moving that reconstruction off the UI thread remains separate work.
+Decoder overlap/cross-fade and ABR also remain later work.

 The desktop launcher accepts
 `--video <URL-or-ID>` (or a positional video), `--play`/`--autoplay`, and